AUDITIONS: KISS ME, KATE

 Footlite Musicals is proud to announce open auditions for Kiss Me, Kate, directed by Paula Phelan.

-Please bring 16-32 bars of a song that shows off your vocal talent, with sheet music in the correct key for the provided accompanist.
+Please bring 16-32 bars of a song from a Golden Age musical that shows off your vocal talent, with sheet music in the correct key for the provided accompanist.
 A change of clothes for the dance portion of the audition is encouraged.

 We are committed to inclusive casting, welcoming performers of all shapes, sizes, colors, and abilities.
 All performers must be over 18 years of age.
+No virtual auditions.
+No conflicts allowed after April 13.
 Most male-presenting roles will wear tights or form-fitting pants.

 If you have any questions regarding the audition process, please contact us.